 Q. What is Amazon FreeRTOS?

 Amazon FreeRTOS (a:FreeRTOS) is an operating system that makes microcontroller-based edge devices easy to program, deploy, secure, and maintain.
-Amazon FreeRTOS is based on the FreeRTOS kernel, the popular open source operating system for microcontrollers, and includes software libraries that make it easy to securely connect devices locally, to the cloud, and update them remotely.
+Amazon FreeRTOS extends the FreeRTOS kernel, the popular open source operating system for microcontrollers, and includes software libraries that make it easy to securely connect devices locally, to the cloud, and update them remotely.
 The Amazon FreeRTOS console enables you to easily select and download the software components relevant to your use case.
-The Amazon FreeRTOS Qualification Program (Amazon FQP) gives you the confidence that the microcontroller you choose fully supports the Amazon FreeRTOS features and capabilities.
 Amazon FreeRTOS helps keep microcontroller-based devices secure with support for data encryption and key management.
-Amazon FreeRTOS devices connect to AWS Greengrass Core devices, making it easy to connect multiple Amazon FreeRTOS devices together in a Greengrass Group.
+Amazon FreeRTOS devices connect to AWS IoT Greengrass Core devices, making it easy to connect multiple Amazon FreeRTOS devices together in an AWS IoT Greengrass group.

 Q. Which AWS region is Amazon FreeRTOS available in?

-You can use Amazon FreeRTOS regardless of your geographic location, as long as you have access to one of the above AWS regions.
+Please see the AWS Region Table for a complete list of regions where Amazon FreeRTOS is available.
+You can use Amazon FreeRTOS regardless of your geographic location, as long as you have access to one of the available AWS regions.

 Q. What are some use cases for Amazon FreeRTOS?

 Amazon FreeRTOS can be used in embedded systems spanning industrial, commercial, and consumer applications.
 For example, smart meters, oil pump sensors, appliances, commercial security systems, fitness trackers, and sensor networks can all benefit from Amazon FreeRTOS.
 Smart meters are used in homes to monitor electricity usage in real-time.
+Fitness trackers send health data via the user’s mobile device to the cloud for real-time monitoring or analytics.
 Utilities benefit from this data by enabling more efficient load balancing and power output from their generating stations.
 Oil pump sensors are used on oil rigs to monitor the output on wells that might be buried deep underwater.
-An oil rig might deploy Amazon FreeRTOS on those sensors and use an AWS Greengrass Core to locally process data from pumps and valves in real-time.
-The AWS Greengrass Core could then send batches of preprocessed pump sensor data to the cloud for analytics and data warehousing.
-To learn more about AWS Greengrass, click here.
+An oil rig might deploy Amazon FreeRTOS on those sensors and use an AWS IoT Greengrass Core to locally process data from pumps and valves in real-time.
+The AWS IoT Greengrass Core could then send batches of preprocessed pump sensor data to the cloud for analytics and data warehousing.
+To learn more about AWS IoT Greengrass, click here.

 Q. How can a microcontroller developer get access to Amazon FreeRTOS?